 Coronavirus in Portugal

 After the first coronavirus case was recorded in March 2020, Portugal, like every other country in the world, initially had a hard time dealing with the pandemic.
 The first coronavirus-related death was on 16 March 2020, and the virus then swept through the country’s aging population.
 However, since then, the country’s vaccination campaign has overtaken that of every other nation in Europe.
-In fact, Portugal boasts one of the highest vaccination rates in the world.
-As such, the rates of new COVID-19 cases and deaths in Portugal are trending lower.
+In fact, Portugal boasts one of the highest vaccination rates in the world and no longer requires proof of vaccination or a negative test result to enter the country.

 The Ministry of Health (Ministério da Saúde) has overall responsibility for dealing with the pandemic on a national level.
 Within this ministry, the Directorate-General of Health (Direção-Geral da Saúde, DGS) oversees disease prevention and spearheads the COVID-19 response.
 The government also appointed a senior military officer to take charge of its vaccination task team, the success of which has been widely praised.